 Interestingly, when you dig a little deeper into what is allowed on the “balanced” commercial dog food label you find things like this:

-- “Plants and byproducts are large proportion of many feeds”
+- “Plants and byproducts are a large proportion of many feeds”

 - “Often contain undesirable components”

-- “Inclusion [of USE BY dates] could prevent questions Inclusion could prevent questions concerning guarantees with an out-of-date product,” but they aren’t required.
+- “Inclusion [of USE BY dates] could prevent questions concerning guarantees with an out-of-date product,” but they aren’t required.

 - Probiotics added to food “May or may not be viable when consumed by animals,” but are put there because “scientific literature suggests beneficial effects” and they “mirror consumer interest in natural foods.”
 They go on to say, “many organisms are adversely affected by heat in pelleting and storage.”